 🥣 Chia seed egg

-Two teaspoons of chia seeds mixed with 4 tablespoons water and allowed to sit for 15 minutes to jell up.
+Two teaspoons of chia seeds mixed with 4 tablespoons of water and allowed to sit for 15 minutes to jell up.
 (You can grind up the chia seeds in your blender first for a smoother texture and allow them to soak up the water faster.)

 - Pro - Has strong binding power and adds nutrients to baked goods.